uyuni-project/hub-xmlrpc-api/README.md

  - two or more peripheral Servers registered to the Hub as Salt clients
  - any number of end clients registered to peripheral Servers
  - a host that can connect to all the peripheral Server's XMLRPC APIs (it can be the Hub itself)
- - crdentials to all Server XMLRPC APIs, including the Hub's
+ - credentials to all Server XMLRPC APIs, including the Hub's

 ### Installation